arko92/car-dealership-app/README.md

 - [Notes](#notes)

 ## About
 A car dealership full-stack web application providing an overview of the available car dealers in the locality with user reviews.
-Registered user can also post reviews for the car dealers.
-The app includes a flask and AI based microservice to predict sentiments of user reviews.
-It is built with a React frontend and a Django backend, containerized using Docker and managed with Docker Compose.
-The microservice and backend is deployed on AWS.
+Registered users can also post reviews for the car dealers.
+The app includes a flask and AI-based microservice to predict the sentiments of user reviews.
+It is built with a React frontend and a Django backend, containerized using Docker, and managed with Docker Compose.
+The microservice and backend are deployed on AWS.

 ## Technologies